luspi/photoqt/README.md

 Instructions of how to build PhotoQt from source can be found in the [INSTALL.md](INSTALL.md) file in the root of the source directory.

+## Extensions

+There are many extensions that can be installed to expand the capabilities of PhotoQt.
+For some packages/installers, the extensions are automatically included.
+For others, you might have to install a separate package that provide the necessary files.

+You can find more information in the corresponding section of PhotoQt's website: https://photoqt.org/extensions

 ## Contributing to PhotoQt